About the founder: Heinz Sepke I The Interview

 Heinz Sepke

 My journey began at PFAFF Rohrpost GmbH, a company that has shaped many members of our current team.
 For me, Reinhard Pfaff was a true pioneer and my role model.
-Although I was originally employed as a service technician, Mr. Pfaff saw me as his mentee and I learned immensely from his creative and often unconventional ideas—ideas that continue to inspire me to this day.
+I was originally employed as a service technician, but Mr. Pfaff saw me as his mentee and I learned immensely from his creative and often unconventional ideas — ideas that continue to inspire me to this day.

 Heinz Sepke